Extra Facts

 As in the case of normality, one can incorporate (S2’), the algebraic closure, by observing that any algebaic closure contains a sufficiently large finite normal extension to carry out the necessary arguments.

-Finally, we prove (S3) implies (S1), better known as the primitive element theorem.
+Finally, we prove (S3) implies (S1), which is typically known as the primitive element theorem.

 Theorem 2 Suppose \(K/k\) is a finite extension satisfying (S3), meaning every element is separable over \(k\).
 Then \(K\) is primitive over \(k\), meaning there is some \(\gamma \in K\) such that \(K = k(\gamma)\).